iamramtin/token_vesting_dapp/README.md

 # Solana Token Vesting dApp

 A decentralized token vesting application built on Solana using the Anchor framework.
-This dApp allows organizations to create vesting schedules for employees or stakeholders, where tokens are gradually unlocked over time according to predefined parameters.
+This dApp allows authorities to create vesting schedules for beneficiaries, where tokens are gradually unlocked over time according to predefined parameters.

 ## Features